devshorts/MonadicNull/README.md

 Because I do.

+Can't wait till C# 6 for the `?.` operator?
+Me neither.

-Wouldn't it be nicer if you could do this?
+Until then, wouldn't it be nice if you could do this?

 ```csharp
 var result = Option.Safe(() => user.School.District.Street);